oemof/tespy/docs/advanced_tutorials/heat_pump_steps.rst

 Now we solve again.
 After that, we can exchange our good guesses with actual useful parameters:

-The condensation and evaporation pressure levels will be replaced by terminal temperature values of the condenser and the evaporator respectively.
-The lower terminal temperature value of the evaporator :code:`ttd_l` defines the pinch point.
-The upper terminal temperature value :code:`ttd_u` of the condenser defines the condensation pressure.
+The condensation and evaporation pressure levels will be replaced by pinch temperature difference of the condenser and terminal temperature difference of the evaporator respectively.
+The lower terminal temperature value of the evaporator :code:`ttd_l` is identical to the pinch point temperature difference.

 The degree of superheating in the superheater will be determined by the upper terminal temperature instead of the enthalpy value at connection 6.
 The outlet